 List undergraduate institutions attended (whether or not a degree or certificate was earned or if courses are not relevant to nursing).
 Refer to an unofficial copy of your transcript for the needed information.
 Do not add individual institution GPAs and divide by the number of institutions.
 Please follow the sample below.

 A statistics course must be completed before taking our research methods course and within 5 years prior to the application deadline at a regionally accredited U.S. institution.
-Completion of a statistics course is not an admission requirement.
-However, please indicate below if you have taken this course within 5 years prior to the application deadline.
-Also, for RN-MS applicants, an undergraduate course in health assessment must either have been completed within 5 years prior to the application deadline at a regionally accredited U.S. institution or be completed before beginning the primary care sequence at Simmons, if admitted.
-Completion of health assessment is not an admission requirement.
-However, please indicate below if you have taken this course within 5 years prior to the application deadline and indicate the population included (adult or pediatrics or both).
-Faculty may suggest additional preparation depending on the content of the health assessment course.
-Indicate below if you have completed these courses.
+Completion of a statistics course is an admission requirement.
+Also, for RN-MS applicants, an undergraduate course in health assessment must have been completed within 5 years prior to the application deadline at a regionally accredited U.S. institution.
+Please indicate below if you have taken these courses within 5 years prior to the application deadline or plan to do so and indicate the population included (adult or pediatrics or both).
 No pass/fail, audit courses, AP (Advanced Placement), IB or CLEP scores are acceptable in place of grades. *Include repeated or failed courses whether they were completed at one or more institutions.
 Click on "REPEAT" to add another row to include additional information if the recommended course was taken more than once.